 If your plan does not cover a medical service or medication that you need, you can work with your doctor to request an exemption or to file an appeal with your insurer.
-You can find information on how to file an exemption or appeal at www.CoverageRights. org.
+You can find information on how to file an exemption or appeal at www.CoverageRights.gorg.

 Additionally, you may be able to seek financial assistance from a patient assistance program (PAP) or copay assistance program (CAP).
 A PAP is a nonprofit organization that provides support to individuals in need.
 They may help with medication or medical service copayments, insurance premiums, and other health expenses.
 They may also help with utility bills and transportation needs.
 CAPs are programs offered by pharmaceutical manufacturers to assist in covering the cost of medication copays and coinsurance.
+Some manufacturers also offer PAPs to provide medications to individuals who are underinsured or uninsured.